hxlnt/nobadmemories.com/src/render/posts/for-three-weeks-i-wrote-down-every-question-i-asked-the-internet.html.md

 As a person with eclectic and sometimes niche interests, I was curious to learn about my browsing habits in a personal, homegrown way.
 What do I wonder about in the course of a day or week?
 What do I actually learn?
 Do my questions thrown into the internet void ever get an answer?

 So I did an unusual experiment: Every time I Googled something, I rewrote my search terms in the form of a question.
 Once I found the answer, I summarized it in my notes.
 I did this every day for three weeks.
 At the end, I had an FAQ of sorts.
-(Or RAQ for "recently asked questions...?)
+(Or RAQ for "recently asked questions"...?)

 It was interesting to see what kinds of things I looked up.
 Technical documentation was the most frequently looked-up thing for me.
 During this three-week stretch, I was learning [Vue.js](http://vuejs.org) and [Hugo](http://gohugo.io), so a lot of my queries were, like, "How do I do this in Vue.js?" or "How would I do that in Hugo?"
 Other popular topics were houseplant care and gameplay questions about *Animal Crossing: City Folk,* which I had just started playing.